|Nutritional Guidelines (per serving)|

 Click Play to See This Madras Recipe Come Together

 Pour the ingredients into a highball glass filled with ice.

-- Add a little sparkle: Top your Madras with seltzer, club soda, or ginger ale.
+- Add a little sparkle: Top the Madras with seltzer, club soda, or ginger ale.
 Add sparkling wine to transform it into a brilliant brunch cocktail as well.

 How Strong Is the Madras?

 In reality, you can make mixed drinks like the Madras as strong or as light as you like.
-It is just a matter of adding more or pour less of each of the juices.
+It is just a matter of adding more or pouring less juice.
 However, the average Madras is a pretty light drink.